 1917.
-Dental Hygienist, Requirements for Licensure .38 1917.1.
-Dental Hygienist, Licensure Without Examination; Out-of-State , , .39 1917.3.
-Failure to Pass Clinical Examination; Re-examination 1918.
-Licensure as a Registered Dental Hygienist in Extended Functions.
-1920.
-Automatic Licensure as a Registered Dental Hygienist 1921.
-Authority as a Registered Dental Hygienist in Extended Functions or as a Registered Dental Hygienist in Alternative Practice 1922.
+Dental Hygienist, Requirements for Licensure 38 1917.1.
+Dental Hygienist, Licensure Without Examination; Out-of-State Dental Hygienists 1917.3.
+Failure to Pass Clinical Examination; Re-examination 40 1918.
+Licensure as a Registered Dental Hygienist in Extended Functions 1920.
+Automatic Licensure as a Registered Dental Hygienist .41 1921.
+Authority as a Registered Dental Hygienist in Extended Functions or as a Registered Dental Hygienist in Alternative Practice .41 1922.
 Licensure as a Registered Dental Hygienist in Alternative Practice .41 1924.
 Grandfathering as a Registered Dental Hygienist in Alternative Practice by Virtue of Having Established Practice Under the Health Manpower Pilot Project .42 1925.
-Practices Authorized for a Registered Dental Hygienist in 1000 Alternative Practice .42 1926.
-Scope of Authority for a Registered Dental Hygienist in Alternative Practice .43 1926.01.
-7,0 .43 1926.05.
-Additional Authorized Duties for a Registered Dental Hygienist in Alternative Practice .44 1926.1.
-Operation of a Mobile Dental Hygiene Clinic; Requirements .44 1926.2.
-Operation of a Mobile Dental Hygiene Clinic Registered as a Dental Hygiene Office or Facility; Mobile Unit Exempted from Certain Laws .44 1926.3.
-Registered Dental Hygienist in Alternative Practice; Registration; Time Period 1926.4.
-More than One Place of Practice; Requirements .45 1927.
-Limitation on Practice of a Registered Dental Hygienist in Alternative Practice .45 1928.
-Registered Dental Hygienist in Alternative Practice, Submitting .45 1929.
-Registered Dental Hygienist in Alternative Practice, Hiring of Employees .46 1930.
-Registered Dental Hygienist in Alternative Practice, Relationship with Dentist Required .46 1931.
-Registered Dental Hygienist in Alternative Practice, Requirement of Prescription from Dentist or Physician and Surgeon .46 1932.
-Dental Hygienists, Probationary Licenses .47 1933.
-Substitute Licenses .47 1934.
-Change of Address or Name .47 1935.
-Expiration and Renewal of License 1936.
-Renewal of Expired License .48 1936.1.
-Continuing Education .48 1937.
-Suspended Licenses .49 1938.
-Revoked Licenses .49
+Practices Authorized for a Registered Dental Hygienist in Alternative Practice .42 1926.
+Scope of Authority for a Registered Dental Hygienist .020.
+43 1926.01.
+Registered Dental Hygienists in Alternative Practice, Soft Tissue Curettage and Local Anesthesia Supervision 43 1926.05.
+Additional Authorized Duties for a Registered Dental Hygienist The state of the s 44 1926.1. - 44 1926.2.
+Operation of a Mobile Dental Hygiene Clinic Registered as a Dental Hygiene Office or Facility; Mobile Unit Exempted from Certain Laws 45 1926.3.
+Registered Dental Hygienist in Alternative Practice; Registration; Time Period 45 1926.4.
+More than One Place of Practice; Requirements 46 1927.
+Limitation on Practice of a Registered Dental Hygienist in Alternative Practice 46 1928.
+Registered Dental Hygienist in Alternative Practice, Submitting of Insurance .47 1929.
+Registered Dental Hygienist in Alternative Practice, Hiring of Employees .47 1930.
+Registered Dental Hygienist in Alternative Practice, Relationship with Dentist Required .47 1931.
+Registered Dental Hygienist in Alternative Practice, Requirement of Prescription from Dentist or Physician and Surgeon .47 1932.
+Dental Hygienists, Probationary Licenses 48 1933.
+Substitute Licenses 49 1934.
+Change of Address or Name 49 1935.
+Expiration and Renewal of License 49 1936.
+Renewal of Expired License 49 1936.1.
+Continuing Education 49 1937.
+Suspended Licenses 50 1938.
+Revoked Licenses 50

-1939.
-Licenses Not Renewed Within Five Years of Expiration .49 1940.
-Inactive Licenses .49 1941.
-Approval of Educational Programs; Need for New Educational Programs .50 1941.5.
-Compliance with Educational Program Requirements 1942.
-"Extramural Dental Facility"; Registration 1943.
-Denial of Application to Take Examination 1944.
-Fees 1947.
-Revocation or Suspension of License 1949.
-Consequences of Unprofessional Conduct, Incompetence, Gross Negligence, Repeated Acts of Negligence in the Profession, Receiving a License by Mistake, and the Like 1950.
-Consequences of Conviction of a Crime Substantially Related to the Licensee's Qualifications, Functions, or Duties 1950.5.
-Unprofessional Conduct Defined 1951.
-Probation Options 1952.
-Violation of Controlled Substance Laws as Unprofessional Conduct.
-1953.
-Identification in Patient Record Required; Violation 1954.
-Holding Oneself Out as Able to Perform Professional Services Beyond the Scope of One's License and Field of Competence as Unprofessional Conduct; Exception 1955.
-Duty to Release Records; Penalties 1956.
-Negligence as Unprofessional Conduct 1957.
-Petition for Reinstatement or Modification of Penalty 1958.
-Misdemeanor for False Representation, Failing to Furnish Names of Associates, Using Controlled Substances While 10501 Engaged in Practice, and the Like 1958.1.
-Registered Sex Offenders 1959.
-1960.
-Identification as a Dental Hygienist .63 False Name .63 1961.
-Penalty for Practicing Without a Valid License Under Circumstances That Cause Risk of Bodily Harm, Serious Physical or Mental Illness, or Death .64 1962.
-Use of Name by a Registered Dental Hygienist in Alternative Practice in Professional Association 1963.
-Jurisdiction at the Discretion of the Board 1964.
-Injunction 1965.
-Procedure to Request Injunction 1966.
-Rehabilitation for Impairment; Diversion Program Authorized 1966.1.
-Diversion Program, Acceptance into, Participation in, 67
+Licenses Not Renewed Within Five Years of Expiration .
+50

+Inactive Licenses 51

+Approval of Educational Programs; Need for New Educational

+· .
+00

+Gross Negligence, Repeated Acts of Negligence in the Profession, .
+55

+to the Licensee's Qualifications, Functions, or Duties .
+55

+Unprofessional Conduct Defined .
+56

+Probation Options .
+58

+Violation of Controlled Substance Laws as Unprofessional Conduct .
+58

+Identification in Patient Record Required; Violation .
+59

+Holding Oneself Out as Able to Perform Professional Services

+Beyond the Scope of One's License and Field of Competence

+as Unprofessional Conduct; Exception .
+59

+Duty to Release Records; Penalties

+Negligence as Unprofessional Conduct .
+62

+Petition for Reinstatement or Modification of Penalty .
+62

+Misdemeanor for False Representation, Failing to Furnish

+Names of Associates, Using Controlled Substances While

+• •

+.
+64

+0.5

+• .
+65

+65

+.
+00

+.
+66

+·

+· ·

+Withdrawal from .
+68

+Duties of Diversion Evaluation Committee

+Approval of Educational Programs; Need for New Educational Programs Compliance with Educational Program Requirements "Extramural Dental Facility"; Registration